knpuniversity/javascript/knpu/ep2-es6/extends-super-calls.md

 constructor... it's  *not* what you might think: `super.constructor()`.
 You actually treat `super` like a *function*: `super(greatNumber)`.

 Below, let's print out `this.greatWord` and pass in `42` and `adventure`.
-Ok, try it out!
+Try this out!

-Yes! it works!
-Oh man, are you feeling like an JavaScript class pro or what?
+Yes!
+It works!
+Oh man, are you feeling like a JavaScript class pro or what?
 Now let's talk about something kinda weird: destructuring!